 Or don’t worry about parking and instead take a tour bus from downtown San Francisco that will take care of the driving for you!

-Another option for the nature lover or if you are looking to get out of the city.
+Another option for the nature lover or if you are looking to get out of the city is the Point Reyes National Seashore.
 Take note, with traffic and the distance this could be an all day event to visit.
 But if you are looking to get away from the hustle and bustle, this is your escape.

-How To Visit: Be aware that this drive could take you over an hour to get to the Visitor Center and then another 30+ minutes to drive to the lighthouse of other destination in the park.
-You also want to take rush hour into consideration – and just known there is always traffic in San Francisco.
+How To Visit: Be aware that this drive could take you over an hour to get to the Visitor Center and then another 30+ minutes to drive to the lighthouse of another destination in the park.
+You also want to take rush hour into consideration – and just know there is always traffic in San Francisco.

 What Do In The City

-Of course when you visit San Francisco you will want to check out the Golden Gate Bridge!
+Of course, when you visit San Francisco you will want to check out the Golden Gate Bridge the top California landmark!
 We didn’t stop (parking is pretty much impossible down there) but instead drove across the bridge to get to the Bay Area Children’s Museum to see a view of the Golden Gate Bridge.
 We then headed out to Muir Woods.

 When To Visit: Any time of year – pretty much always busy